pkioverheid/g4-trial/README.md

 ...
 ```

-### FauxTSP generates key pairs
+### Option 1: FauxTSP generates key pairs

 When enrollment files are used, the fauxTSP generates the keypair and provides them to the subscriber.
 Enrollment files will need to be modified for your own use cases.
-An example enrollment file would be:
+An example enrollment file for G4 Private TLS Generic Devices could be:

 ```yaml
 ---